Explicitly correlated electronic structure calculations with transcorrelated matrix product operators

 The reliable description of electron correlation in multi-configurational cases is one of the greatest challenges in modern quantum chemistry.
 The accurate determination of the correlation energy is crucial for the reliability of theoretical predictions for many-electron atoms, molecules, and materials.

 Electron correlation is usually divided into two contributions that have a distinct physical origin: static and dynamical correlation.
 Static correlation is present in systems with a near-degenerate energy spectrum.
 If energy levels are not well separated, a substantial number of configuration state functions with large weights are needed for a qualitatively reliable approximation of the wave function, signalling a breakdown of the mean-field picture.
 By contrast, dynamical correlation embraces the numerous tiny contributions of configuration state functions constructed from weakly entangled orbitals.
 In a first-quantized picture, the electron-electron cusp of the wave function in the vicinity of the coalescence of any two electrons\cite{kato57} is responsible for (short-range) dynamic electron correlation.

-The cusp feature is entirely absent in the mean-field description of the electronic wave function.
+The electron-electron cusp feature is entirely absent in the mean-field description of the electronic wave function.
 It is also difficult to describe with expansions in terms of antisymmetrized products of one-electron basis functions (i.e., orbitals), leading to the slow convergence of the dynamical-correlation energy with respect to basis set size~\cite{hill85}.

 Despite the fact that static and dynamical correlation always coexist in any given system and are not rigorously separable in a strict sense, some molecular systems can be assigned to idealized situations where one type of correlation dominates.
 Efficient and general electronic structure methods have been developed to deal with such idealized situations.
 In systems where the static correlation is negligible, coupled-cluster (CC) theory~\cite{crawford07,bartlett07} is capable of reaching chemical accuracy with polynomial-scaling cost.
 In particular, the explicitly correlated (F12) incantation~\cite{tenno2004,hattig12,kong12,werner2018} of the so-called ``gold standard'' CCSD(T) theory~\cite{ragha89} delivers an excellent efficiency-to-cost ratio.
-As an alternative to the explicitly correlated approach, various extrapolation techniques~\cite{martin96,helgaker97,halkier98,varandas00,schwenke05,varandas07,feller11,lesiuk19} and corrections based on density functional theory were proposed~\cite{loos19,giner20} to eliminate basis set incompleteness errors.
+As an alternative to the explicitly correlated approach, various extrapolation techniques~\cite{martin96,helgaker97,halkier98,varandas00,schwenke05,varandas07,feller11,lesiuk19} and corrections based on density functional theory~\cite{loos19,giner20} were proposed to eliminate basis set incompleteness errors.